Admission Policies and Information

 Acceptance into the ATP is based on competitive admission policies.
 Candidates must meet the following criteria and rank high in order to be accepted into the Athletic Training Program.

-Prospective students must have completed the following pre-requisites prior to acceptance into the Athletic Training Program.
+Prospective students must have completed the required pre-requisites prior to acceptance into the athletic training program.

 Subjective points are awarded for the student’s cumulative GPA and individual grades for their pre-requisite courses.
 Students are highly encouraged to complete these academic pre-requisite courses at Augustana College.

 Subjective points are awarded for the successful documentation of their completed observation hours.

 The applicant will participate in an interview upon successful completion of the application requirements.